kravietz/blacklist-scripts/README.md

 * [Emerging Threats](http://rules.emergingthreats.net/fwrules/) - list of other known threats (botnet C&C, compromised servers etc) compiled from various sources, including [Spamhaus DROP](http://www.spamhaus.org/drop/), [Shadoserver](https://www.shadowserver.org/wiki/) and [DShield Top Attackers](http://www.dshield.org/top10.html)
 * [www.blocklist.de](https://www.blocklist.de/en/index.html) - list of known password bruteforcers supplied by a network of [fail2ban](http://www.fail2ban.org/wiki/index.php/Main_Page) users
 * [iBlocklist](https://www.iblocklist.com/lists.php) - various free and subscription based lists
+* [Bogons](http://www.team-cymru.org/Services/Bogons/) - IP subnets that should never appear on public Internet; this includes RFC 1918 networks, so be careful with deploying in private networks

 ## firewall.user
 This scripts is indended for OpenWRT routers.
 It will use the following blocklists by default:

 * www.blocklist.de
 * Emerging Threats
+* Bogons

+As it includes Bogons, it only checks incoming traffic on the WAN interface of the router.
+Obviously, if your WAN interface is on RFC 1918 network, you might lose connectivity from that side.

 Requirements: